Me and Mrs. Jones (album): Reception

 Billboard gave the album a positive review.
 "Mathis's power as a standout interpreter of material continues to amaze."
 They detailed the specifics that impressed them as well.
 "The tempo is slow and romantic; his voice sweet and flowing.
 The backings are full and broad sounding.
 Mathis's special sound is razor-sharp as an instrument of romantic interludes."

+Record World believed that this is "Another beautiful gathering of the latest and best MOR music around, as up to date as could be."